Kaiqi-Liang/CITS3005-Project/README.md

 - Find all units that appear in more than 3 majors.
 - Basic search functionality: Given a query string (eg "environmental policy"), can you find the units that contain this string in the description or outcomes?
 #### Additional queries
-- all the units outside of my major that don't have a prerequisite or have a certain prerequisite
+- Find all the units outside of my major that have a certain prerequisite
-- all the units that have less than 5 contact hours in total (summing all different types of contact hours)
+- Find all the units that have less than 5 contact hours in total (summing all different types of contact hours)
-- which major has the least non lecture contact hours
+- Rank the majors in the order of least number of contact hours that are not field trips
-- which majors can I transfer to from my current completed major so that I only have to take no more than 5 more units
+- Which majors can I transfer to from my current completed major so that I only have to take no more than 5 more units
-- which majors don't have any participation or practical assessments
+- Which majors don't have any participation or practical assessments

 ## Categoristion
 #### Contact